Head Coach

 80's Rock music is his go-to choice for a pick me up.

-Dylan is excited about embarking on his first season as a full-time coach.
+Dylan is excited about embarking on another season as a coach.

 Assistant Coach